tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 As mentioned, my score for the competition is still zero.

-The [original](https://www.kaggle.com/code/huikang/arc-agi-2-code-approach/output?scriptVersionId=262016237) model did manage to solve the first problem correctly, so is my [finetuned](https://www.kaggle.com/code/huikang/arc-agi-2-code-approach/output?scriptVersionId=273076021) model.
-Beyond that, my
+The [original](https://www.kaggle.com/code/huikang/arc-agi-2-code-approach/output?scriptVersionId=262016237) model did manage to solve the first problem correctly, as did my [finetuned](https://www.kaggle.com/code/huikang/arc-agi-2-code-approach/output?scriptVersionId=273076021) model.

-I thought about all the things that needs to be right for my approach to work.
+I thought about all the things that need to be right for my approach to work.

 - I could generate golden solutions, and the golden solutions are actually good.
 - I could move the individual logprobs in the direction that I want.